compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step6.md

   Int -> Int
   ```

-- Add a REPL command that lets the user search for all available functions (i.e., those in the current environment) via their type, a la [Haskell's Hoogle](https://hoogle.haskell.org):
+- Add a REPL command that lets the user search for all available functions (i.e., those in the current environment) via their type, à la [Haskell's Hoogle](https://hoogle.haskell.org):

   ```console
   MLTS> :typesearch Int -> Int -> Int